biya-coin/biyaliquid-docs/.gitbook/glossary.md

 The maximum value that can be extracted from block production in excess of the standard block reward and gas fees by including, excluding, and changing the order of transactions in a block.

-Biyachain is MEV-resistant.
+Biya Chain is MEV-resistant.

 ### Module

-A section of the Biyachain core that represents a particular function of Biyachain.
-Visit the Biyachain core module specifications for more information.
+A section of the Biya Chain core that represents a particular function of Biya Chain.
+Visit the Biya Chain core module specifications for more information.

 ### Oracle

-A 3rd party service enabling Biyachain to access external, real-world data.
+A 3rd party service enabling Biya Chain to access external, real-world data.
 Typically, this is the price feed.

 ### Pools